Polarity Analysis by Heiner Frei

 Please note: this is a digital product only available in RadarOpus.

 Heiner Frei’s Polarity Analysis contains 2 parts:

-1) REPERTORY: A Therapeutic Pocketbook Repertory authorized by Heiner Frei as based on the 1846 original work of Clemens von Boenninghausen.
-This repertory contains the changes to symptoms, remedies, degrees, and polar symptoms that Heiner Frei has made with his all of his updates.
+- REPERTORY – A Therapeutic Pocketbook Repertory authorized by Heiner Frei based on the 1846 original work of Clemens von Boenninghausen.
+This repertory incorporates changes to symptoms, remedies, degrees, and polar symptoms made by Heiner Frei in all of his updates.

-2) MODULE: The module feature within RadarOpus allows you to find, take, and analyze symptoms in Heiner Frei’s method, identifying the strongest indicated remedy based on polarity.
+- MODULE – The module feature within RadarOpus enables you to find, record, and analyze symptoms using Heiner Frei’s method.
+It identifies the strongest indicated remedy based on polarity.

 Not all rubrics have polar symptoms.
-Notice how some rubrics do not have the yin-yang-like symbol:
+Observe how some rubrics lack the yin-yang-like symbol: